One of the best things that has happened to the Tofino - Ucluelet corridor in…

-Last summer I spent a couple of days cycling and exploring the Annapolis Royal area of Nova Scotia.
+I spent a couple of days exploring and cycling the Annapolis Royal area of Nova Scotia.
 The town, founded in 1629, is actually the oldest European settlement in Canada.
 It’s located on the south bank of the scenic Annapolis River about 200 kilometres northwest of Halifax.

 Renting a bike in Annapolis Royal – a no go

 Unfortunately, there is nowhere to rent a bike in town so you have to bring one with you.
 (You can also rent from Valley Stove and Cycle in Wolfville or from Freewheeling Adventures in Hubbards.

 Annapolis Royal has published an excellent bicycle map with 16 routes described, ranging in length from 8.2 kilometres to 102 kilometres.
 There’s a huge variety of countryside to explore.